Kunanyi; intersecting paths

 Dark Wisdom; The Ghost House, 2026

-Acrylic, black solvent, 24kt gold, 19kt gold & silver alloy, copper on linen
+Acrylic, black solvent, 24kt gold, 19kt gold & silver alloy, sterling silver, copper on linen

 950 x 800 mm